nupplaphil/friendica/doc/en/admin/settings.md

 Wildcards are accepted.
 By default, any (valid) domain may establish friendships with this site.

-This is useful if you want to setup a closed network for educational groups, cooperatives and similar communities that don't want to communicate with the rest of the network.
+This is useful if you want to set up a closed network for educational groups, cooperatives and similar communities that don't want to communicate with the rest of the network.

 #### Allowed Email Domains